 As you may have noticed Spiritsfully is zooming on the world of whiskies these days.
 Today, let’s look at some practices that can be found in the US only!

 - There are terms that are only found in the US, they have already been mentioned on the intro auction to whisky page because they correspond to differences between American and British English.

 - There are some terms that only exist in the production of American whiskies because they correspond to a specific manufacturing process, for example for the backset process.
-However in a globilized world, you may also find producer in Germany using the back set in their processes...
+However in a globalized world, you may also find producer in Germany using back set in his processes.

 This is a type of filtration specific to Tennessee whisky production which consists of passing the white dog, the alcoholic and transparent liquid that remains after the second distillation, through layers of maple charcoal to soften the alcohol and give it the characteristic sweetness of the product.